Stable equivariant abelianization, its properties, and applications: - -spectra and equivariant homology

 \section{$\varOmega$-$\cg$-spectra and equivariant homology}

 It is well-known that many of the concepts of equivariant homotopy theory can be carried over to the context of $\cg$-spaces.
-We start this section by introducing the notions of $\cg$-prespectrum and $\varOmega$-$\cg$-spectrum.
+We start this section by introducing the notions of $\cg$-prespectrum and $\varOmega$-$\cg$-spectrum, as generalizations of the more classical notions of $G$-prespectrum and $\Omega$-$G$-spectrum (see the fundamental work~\cite{lms} about these more classical objects).
 Then we use the construction of the topological Mackey functor $X\hot M$ (for a based $G$-space $X$ and a Mackey functor $M$) to define a $\cg$-prespectrum $(\varSigma^\infty X)\hot M$.
 In Theorem~\ref{loopspace} we show that $(\varSigma^\infty X)\hot M$ is an $\varOmega$-$\cg$-spectrum when $X$ is a based $G$-CW complex.

 We start by defining some basic structures of $\cg\ct$ in order to formulate our results.

 \begin{definition} \emph{Smash products} in the category $\cg\ct$ are defined, in view of Remark~\ref{GF&CG}, by